Indian National Congress: Congress as a mass movement

 In 1915, Mahatma Gandhi returned from South Africa and joined Congress.
 His efforts in South Africa were well known not only among the educated but also among the masses.
-During 1917 and 1918, Mahatma Gandhi was involved in three struggles– known as Champaran Satyagraha, Ahmedabad Mill Strike and Kheda Satyagraha.
-After the First World War, the party came to be associated with Gandhi, who remained its unofficial spiritual leader and icon.
+During 1917 and 1918, Mahatma Gandhi was involved in three struggles: known as Champaran Satyagraha, Ahmedabad Mill Strike and Kheda Satyagraha.
+After World War I, the party came to be associated with Gandhi, who remained its unofficial spiritual leader and icon.
 He formed an alliance with the Khilafat Movement in 1920 as part of his opposition to British rule in India, and fought for the rights for Indians using civil disobedience or Satyagraha as the tool for agitation.
 In 1922, after the deaths of policemen at Chauri Chaura, Gandhi suspended the agitation.

 With the help of the moderate group led by Gokhale, in 1924 Gandhi became president of Congress.
 The rise of Gandhi's popularity and his satyagraha art of revolution led to support from Sardar Vallabhbhai Patel, Pandit Jawaharlal Nehru, Rajendra Prasad, Khan Mohammad Abbas Khan, Khan Abdul Ghaffar Khan, Chakravarti Rajgopalachari, Anugrah Narayan Sinha, Jayaprakash Narayan, Jivatram Kripalani, and Maulana Abul Kalam Azad.
 As a result of prevailing nationalism, Gandhi's popularity, and the party's attempts at eradicating caste differences, untouchability, poverty, and religious and ethnic divisions, Congress became a forceful and dominant group.
 Although its members were predominantly Hindu, it had members from other religions, economic classes, and ethnic and linguistic groups.

 At the Congress 1929 Lahore session under the presidency of Jawaharlal Nehru, Purna Swaraj (complete independence) was declared as the party's goal, declaring 26 January 1930 as Purna Swaraj Diwas (Independence Day).
 The same year, Srinivas Iyenger was expelled from the party for demanding full independence, not just home rule as demanded by Gandhi.

 After the passage of the Government of India Act 1935, provincial elections were held in India in the winter of 1936–37 in eleven provinces: Madras, Central Provinces, Bihar, Orissa, United Provinces, Bombay Presidency, Assam, NWFP, Bengal, Punjab, and Sindh.
 The final results of the elections were declared in February 1937.
-The Indian National Congress gained power in eight of them – the three exceptions being Bengal, Punjab, and Sindh.
+The Indian National Congress gained power in eight of them; the three exceptions being Bengal, Punjab, and Sindh.
 The All-India Muslim League failed to form a Government in any Province.